 The Work Truck Attachments segment consists of two reporting units: Commercial Snow & Ice and Douglas Dynamics Vertical Integration.
 Only the Commercial Snow & Ice reporting unit has goodwill.
 The annual impairment tests performed as of December 31, 2023 and December 31, 2022 indicated no impairment for the Commercial Snow & Ice reporting unit, which had goodwill of \$113,132 at both December 31, 2023 and 2022.
-The Work Truck Solutions consists of two reporting units; Municipal and Dejana reporting units had \$0 in goodwill at December 31, 2022 and December 31, 2023.
+The Work Truck Solutions consists of two reporting units; Municipal and Dejana.
+Each of the Municipal and Dejana reporting units had \$0 in goodwill at December 31, 2022 and December 31, 2023.